-Whether you live in Chicago or not, you have most likely seen the Chicago Bean.
+Whether you live in Chicago or not, you have most likely seen the Chicago Bean, also known as the Cloud Gate.
 Do you really know what is the story behind it and why was it built?

 Living in the Windy City means you get access to all the wonderful landmarks and attractions the city has to offer.
 One of the most famous attractions in Chicago is the Bean.
 This public art has become an icon to the city and is a must-see spot for many tourists visiting.

 The Chicago Bean is a unique site you can’t get anywhere else.
 Let’s explore the idea behind this installation and how it came to be.

 First off, where is the Chicago Bean located?
 It can be found in the heart of Chicago.
 Specifically, you can find it in Millennium Park, a lakefront park in the Loop or downtown Chicago.
 The Chicago Bean is 33 feet high, 43 feet wide, and 66 feet long.
 It also weighs a massive 110 tons.

 The Bean is completely made up of stainless steel.
 It was created by putting together 168 massive steel plates and welding them shut to create a seamless finish.
 The interior is made up of two large metal rings that connect by a framework.
 This framework is similar to what you might see on a bridge.